-During elective open-heart surgical procedures, such as bypass or valve surgery, cardiothoracic surgeons use our Isolator® system to treat patients with a pre-existing history of AF.
-Surgeons report that ablation using our Isolator® system generally adds approximately 20 minutes to an open-heart surgical procedure.
-Surgeons use our Isolator® clamps to perform cardiac procedures that may vary depending on the length of time a patient has been diagnosed with AF and whether the patient's AF is intermittent, or paroxysmal, or more continuous, known as persistent or permanent AF.
+During elective open-heart surgical procedures, such as bypass or valve surgery, cardiothoracic surgeons use our Isolator system to treat patients with a pre-existing history of AF.
+Surgeons report that ablation using our Isolator system generally adds approximately 20 minutes to an open-heart surgical procedure.
+Surgeons use our Isolator clamps to perform cardiac procedures that may vary depending on the length of time a patient has been diagnosed with AF and whether the patient's AF is intermittent, or paroxysmal, or more continuous, known as persistent, long-standing persistent or permanent AF.
 Patients who have been diagnosed with AF for a longer duration and have more continuous AF generally receive more extensive ablation procedures than patients who have been diagnosed with AF for a shorter duration or who have paroxysmal AF.
-Surgeons using our Isolator® system and related products during an open-heart surgical procedure typically perform the following steps:
+Surgeons using our Isolator system and related products during an open-heart surgical procedure typically perform the following steps:

 Pulmonary Vein Isolation.
 Regardless of the duration or type of AF, surgeons will create lesions in the heart tissue surrounding the pulmonary veins to create an electrical barrier between the pulmonary veins and the atrium, or upper chambers of the heart.
-In patients with intermittent AF, those lesions are often the extent of the treatment required.
-Cardiothoracic surgeons report that using our Isolator® system for open-heart procedures enables them to create lesions to achieve electrical isolation of the pulmonary veins from the atrium.
+In patients with intermittent AF, those lesions are often the extent of the treatment performed and, in some cases, doctors may also use our multifunctional pen to sense, pace, stimulate or ablate cardiac tissues.
+Cardiothoracic surgeons report that using our Isolator system for open-heart procedures enables them to create lesions to achieve electrical isolation of the pulmonary veins from the atrium.
 In order to perform this procedure, surgeons position the jaws of our clamps on the cardiac tissue surrounding the pulmonary veins.
 The jaws are closed and the ablation is activated.
 Moments later, an audible tone from the ASU alerts the surgeon that the conductance has dropped below a certain threshold, indicating that the lesion has become transmural, or full thickness, and that the pulmonary veins have been electrically isolated.

 Additional Lesions.
-For those patients who have more continuous AF, doctors may determine that additional lesions may be required to treat their AF.
-In cases where patients require such additional lesions, surgeons may use our Isolator® clamps for open-heart surgical procedures to create lesions in the atrium that are intended to reproduce similar electrical barriers to those created by surgeons during the cut and sew Maze procedure.
+For those patients who have more continuous AF, doctors may determine that additional lesions are required to treat their AF.
+In cases where patients require such additional lesions, surgeons may use our Isolator clamps for open-heart surgical procedures to create lesions in the atrium that are intended to reproduce similar electrical barriers to those created by surgeons during the cut and sew Maze procedure.
 In some cases, doctors may also use our multifunctional pen to sense, pace, stimulate or ablate cardiac tissues.
 Additionally our reusable cryothermy probes are often used to ablate cardiac tissues near the heart valves.